 Limitations and future directions.

 The FLIM phasor approach allows the relative abundance of fluorescence metabolites to be determined by using linear algebra to unmix the fluorescence lifetime signal.
-This technique requires (1) prior knowledge of the fluorophores that can are present in the sample and (2) orthogonal measurements for fluorescent species.
+This technique requires (1) prior knowledge of the fluorophores that can are present in the sample and (2) orthogonal measurements for a mix of five or more fluorescent species.
 This study relied on previous studies characterizing the fluorescent spectra of P. aeruginosa to initially identify fluorescent species that could be captured by the DIVER FLIM instrument.
 Due to the high number of fluorescent species produced by P. aeruginosa, quantitative analysis was not possible.
-However, any shifts in lifetime longer than the reported oxidized lipid signal of 7.8 ns(1) were assumed to be associated with reduced pyocyanin, which had a distant, long lifetime signal >10 ns.
+However, any shifts in lifetime longer than the reported oxidized lipid signal of 7.8 ns(1) were assumed to be associated with reduced pyocyanin, which had a long lifetime signal >10 ns.

-To fully determine the relative abundance and potentially concentration of fluorophores, additional measurements are needed, such as higher harmonics of the phasor or additional spectral windows.
+To fully determine the relative abundance and potentially concentration of fluorophores, additional measurements, such as higher harmonics of the phasor or additional spectral windows, are required.

 Methods and Materials